ClickHouse/clickhouse-docs/contrib-writing-guide.md

 git clone https://github.com/ClickHouse/ClickHouse-docs
 cd ClickHouse-docs //local docs repo

+# Below you can choose only ***ONE*** of the two prep commands

+# yarn prep-from-master
 # This command will clone master ClickHouse/Clickhouse branch to a temp folder and
+# from there it will copy over the relevant docs folders to this folder

+yarn prep-from-master

+# OR

+# yarn prep-from-local
+# This command will use a locally available folder containing ClickHouse/Clickhouse
-# from there copy over the relevant docs folders
+# and from there it will copy over the relevant docs folders to this folder

+# running this without using the local full path as an argument will lead to error
-yarn prep
+yarn prep-from-local /full/path/to/your/local/Clickhouse/Clickhouse

-# This command installs the Docusaurus packages and prerequisites in a subdirectory of `clickhouse-docs` named `node_modules`
+# Once you have run prep command (ONE of the two) the below command installs the Docusaurus packages and prerequisites in a subdirectory of `clickhouse-docs` named `node_modules`

 yarn install